 Let's put that another way.

 You might get a group of people who WANT to do serious damage.

 And it’s not like the fundamentals of the market are strong.
-Wall Street is already detached from Main Street and it’s arguably a house of cards just waiting to collapse.
+Wall Street is already detached from Main Street, and it’s arguably a house of cards just waiting to collapse.

-I’m no authority on markets and I’m not an expert trader, but there are many who are.
-Most say it’s not a matter of if the stock market crashes, but when and how.
+I’m no authority on markets, and I’m not an expert trader, but there are many who are.
+Most say it’s not a matter of if the stock market crashes but when and how.

-The first domino to fall?
+Just the first dominos to fall?

 Will retail trading and social media devolve into a sewer of lies and misinformation like politics has?
 Hijacked by bad people and foreign adversaries with destructive intentions to take the economy down?

 Regardless of if, when, and how the crash happens, the rise of retail investors and their use of social media will lead to more volatility, gambling, distrust, and serious losses by amateurs who can't afford to lose.
 None of this is good for the economy.

 The power of social media to accelerate systemic change in the market is something we've never seen before, and as good as it sounds in theory, to play the devil's advocate… it could also deliver one big blow that sends the economy into a tailspin.

 But social media is causing far more havoc in other areas of society.